 1. The Uu measurement configuration and measurement report signalling procedures are performed to evaluate both relay link measurement and Uu link measurement.
 The measurement results from L2 U2N Remote UE are reported when configured measurement reporting criteria are met.
 The sidelink relay measurement report shall include at least L2 U2N Relay UE's source L2 ID, serving cell ID (i.e., NCGI/NCI), and sidelink measurement quantity result.
 The sidelink measurement quantity can be SL-RSRP of the serving L2 U2N Relay UE, and if SL-RSRP is not available, SD-RSRP is used.

-2. The gNB decides to switch the L2 U2N Remote UE onto direct Uu path.
+2. The gNB decides to switch the L2 U2N Remote UE onto a direct Uu path.

-3. The gNB sends RRCReconfiguration message to the L2 U2N Remote UE.
-The L2 U2N Remote UE stops UP and CP transmission via L2 U2N Relay UE after reception of RRCReconfiguration message with the path switch configuration from the gNB.
+3. The gNB sends the RRCReconfiguration message to the L2 U2N Remote UE.
+The L2 U2N Remote UE stops UP and CP transmissions via the L2 U2N Relay UE after reception of the RRCReconfiguration message with the path switch configuration.

 4. The L2 U2N Remote UE synchronizes with the gNB and performs Random Access.

-5. The UE (i.e., L2 U2N Remote UE in previous steps) sends the RRCReconfigurationComplete message to the gNB via direct path, using the configuration provided in the RRCReconfiguration message.
+5. The UE (i.e., L2 U2N Remote UE in previous steps) sends the RRCReconfigurationComplete message to the gNB via the direct path, using the configuration provided in the RRCReconfiguration message.
 From this step, the UE (i.e., L2 U2N Remote UE in previous steps) uses the RRC connection via the direct path to the gNB.

-6. The gNB sends RRCReconfiguration message to the L2 U2N Relay UE to reconfigure the connection between the L2 U2N Relay UE and the gNB.
+6. The gNB sends the RRCReconfiguration message to the L2 U2N Relay UE to reconfigure the connection between the L2 U2N Relay UE and the gNB.
 The RRCReconfiguration message to the L2 U2N Relay UE can be sent any time after step 3 based on gNB implementation (e.g., to release Uu and PC5 Relay RLC channel configuration for relaying, and bearer mapping configuration related to the L2 U2N Remote UE).

-7. Either L2 U2N Relay UE or L2 U2N Remote UE's AS layer can release PC5-RRC connection and indicates upper layer to release PC5 unicast link after receiving RRCReconfiguration message from the gNB.
+7. Either L2 U2N Relay UE or L2 U2N Remote UE's AS layer can release PC5-RRC connection and indicates upper layers to release PC5 unicast link after receiving the RRCReconfiguration message from the gNB.
 The timing to execute link release is up to UE implementation.

 8. The data path is switched from indirect path to direct path between the UE (i.e., previous L2 U2N Remote UE) and the gNB.
-The PDCP re-establishment or PDCP data recovery in Uplink is performed by the UE (i.e., previous L2 U2N Remote UE) for lossless delivery during path switch if gNB configures it.
+The PDCP re-establishment or PDCP data recovery in Uuplink is performed by the UE (i.e., previous L2 U2N Remote UE) for lossless delivery during path switch if gNB configures it.

 NOTE: Step 8 can be executed any time after step 4.
 Step 8 is independent of step 6 and step 7.